Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/cloud-administration-operation.md

 ## Connected AWS API Gateway overview

-Connecting AWS API Gateway to Amplify Central will provide you with a connected/managed environment, and a global centralized view of your APIs and their related traffic, allowing users to have a centralized governance (creation/deployment/publish/subscription) and monitoring of the traffic for AWS API Gateway hosted APIs.
+Connecting AWS API Gateway to Amplify will provide you with a connected/managed environment, and a global centralized view of your APIs and their related traffic, allowing users to have a centralized governance (creation/deployment/publish/subscription) and monitoring of the traffic for AWS API Gateway hosted APIs.

-Each AWS Gateway is represented by an Amplify Central environment allowing you to better filter APIs and their traffic.
-Supplied with the environment, two agents, Discovery and Traceability, interact with AWS API Gateway and Amplify Central.
+Each AWS Gateway is represented by an Amplify environment allowing you to better filter APIs and their traffic.
+Supplied with the environment, two agents, Discovery and Traceability, interact with AWS API Gateway and Amplify.

 The agents, by default, require setup to send events (Configuration and Traffic) to an SQS queue for processing by the agent.
 To operate the agents in a manner that does not require this additional setup, see [Running agents without SQS](#running-agents-without-sqs---api-gateway-polling).